DAILY EDUCATIONAL PROGRAMS

 If you are interested in any of our Educator Resources please call the GWDC’s Education Department at (406) 646-7001 x125 or email us at email@example.com.

 We offer a unique way to develop connections between your students and bears, wolves or raptors - TEACHERS TRUNKS.
 The trunks can be an invaluable tool for educators in public and private schools, or non-traditional settings.
 All of the trunks can be shipped directly to your site.
 These resources are designed to engage a variety of age groups and offer the opportunity for a hands-on learning experience.
-Any of the trunks can be made available for a nominal donation, primarily to cover the costs of shipping.
+Any of the trunks can be made available through our rental program for a nominal donation, primarily to cover the costs of shipping.

 Enhance your curriculum and inspire your students!
 This trunk contains compelling artifacts, DVDs, books, activity suggestions and lesson plans on bears.